sxmnc/smircbot/README.md

 # smircbot

-The bot currently running on #SexManiac.
+The bot currently running on freenode.net#SexManiac.